aaron-howard/PagerDuty-Ops-Scripts/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Copyright and full terms are in [LICENSE](LICENSE).

 ## Support

-For issues, questions, or feature requests, please open an issue on GitHub.
+For issues, questions, or feature requests, open a GitHub issue (use the bug report template for defects).

 ---

-© 2023 PagerDuty Scripts Team